 OR RFP NUMBER: AMOUNT OF IND DEPENDENT COST ESTIMATE: \$

 NT NUMBER: PROJECT TITLE:

 elephone Budget Estimate

 (Name of Company & Esti imate) \$

 (Name of Company & Esti imate) \$

 (Name of Company & Esti imate) \$

 the same time frame.
 T exist.
 2. The items are co 4.
 Items are sold to the g D. Newspaper Advertiseme E. Industrial Catalogues (The source for pricing mechans) F. Established Market Price business between buyers and sellers who are independent of the source information.)
 G. Comparison to Previous and the economy cause p The following 4 criteria must commercial in nature.
 3. Item general public.)
 (Attach copents (Current advertisement on National Mechanical Containical items.
 Name: 1.
-Se (The current price establises and sellers free to bargain. pendent of the offeror.
-If you sellers, you may obtain this in the Recent Purchase (Changes in price variations.
-Make sure price variations.
-Make sure price of the price of the price of the price variations.
-Depot, etc Compare catalogs for the met.
+1. 1.
+1. 1.
+1. 1.
+1. 1.
+1. 1.
+1. 1.
+1 Depot, etc Compare catalogs for the met.
 1. Established Catalog prices are sold in substantial quantities.
 By of the catalogue pages to this form.) only attach copy of ad to this form.)
 Intractor Estimator (NMCE) is an excellent attach pages.)
 Shed in the usual or ordinary course of These prices must be verified by buyers but do not know the names of other information from the offeror.
 Attach in quantity, quality, delivery schedules, previous price was fair and reasonable ed in previous files.
 Analyze each differing

-and data used in develop I. Value Analysis (Look at t The decision of price rea J. Government Catalogues (though the they may not K. Government Price Index oing the estimate and verify the item and the function is pasonableness remains with the Federal Supply Schedules not be able to fulfill the require (Use to compare or analyze) Attach estimator's methodology the facts and assumptions.) performs in order to determine its worth. he contracting officer.
+and data used in develop I. Value Analysis (Look at t The decision of price rea J. Government Catalogues (though the they may not K. Government Price Index oing the estimate and verify the item and the function is pasonableness remains with the (Federal Supply Schedules notes to be able to fulfill the require (Use to compare or analyze) Attach estimator's methodology the facts and assumptions.) performs in order to determine its worth. he contracting officer.
 Attach explanation. may be used for price comparison even ement.)
 (Attach catalogue page.) historical prices to predict current prices. ht.
 For code numbers for the Series Report,

 go to ftp://ftp.bls.gov/pu analysis.)
 L. Prices Established by Lav b/time.series/wp/wp.contact ts and call the contact listed.
 Attach ermined through a rate schedule and

 tem procured.(Explain.)

 N. Other (e.g., Sole Source) : (Explain)

 (Attach copies of ca ntalogue pages, advertisem nents, purchase order, etc.)

 Buyer's Signature